alexn11/stable-diffusion-image-archive-lob/notes.md

 # ideas

+- the only way to ensure reproducibility is to create the pipe from scratch every time an image is generated

 - use a small resolution model
 - use a quantised model
 - use the embedding of the prompt as key